mitchresch/mitchresch/README.md

 ### [Coder](https://github.com/mitchresch)
 ### [Aspiring Influencer](https://www.youtube.com/channel/UCJ7jBsIxoeUJrKkd8VCqKHA)

-I'm 27 years old and building my online presence.
+27 years old and building my online presence.
 Constant learner.
 Always tackling new challenges, making new connections, and building new things.
-Spreading my knowledge and sharing my experiences to help others.
+Spreading  knowledge and sharing experience.

 If that's something you may be interested in, hit the follow button and connect with me elsewhere too!

 ## Technologies and Tools